Dipendi/Fullstack/README.md

     - data.sql file is attahed already.
 That's why when you launch the application, you will see the data is already present.
     - acsess H2 database using http://localhost:8080/h2-console and jdbc url - 'jdbc:h2:mem:testdb'

 3. There are testcases written using Mockito Junit framework
-    - still there is an improvement area to write more test cases. currently there are three testcases present.

 Frontend Application: